manuzhang/storm-benchmark/README.md

 KAFKA_ROOT_PATH=/kafka/kafka-cluster-0
 ```

-3. Choose benchmarks to run.

-  Customize `benchmark/conf/benchmark.lst`, for example, to run wordcount only
+3. Choose.
+Pick the benchmarks to run in `benchmark/conf/benchmark.lst`, for example, to run wordcount only

   ```bash
     wordcount